-- in your ear canal, and are called aural
+- in your ear canal (aural polyps)

-- found inside the nose, and are called nasal
+- found inside the nose (nasal polyps)

 What causes polyps?